The Full Monty (play): 2014–2017 tour

-The tour continued in September 2015, with the same cast, mostly performing in coastal resorts.
+The tour continued in September 2015, with the same cast.
 The tour continued from September 2016.
-Lucy, Emerick and Dunn continue in their roles, with new cast members Anthony Lewis as Lomper, Kai Owen as Dave, Chris Fountain as Guy & Fiona Skinner as Jean.
-The Tour was Directed by Jack Ryder, with Choreographer Ian West, Assistant Director James Robert-Moore, Designer Rob Jones, and Lighting by Tim Lutkin.
+Lucy, Emerick and Dunn continued in their roles, with new cast members Anthony Lewis as Lomper, Kai Owen as Dave, Chris Fountain as Guy and Fiona Skinner as Jean.
+The tour was directed by Jack Ryder, with choreography by Ian West, assistant direction by James Robert-Moore, design by Rob Jones, and lighting by Tim Lutkin.